 - On the first product, implemented a smooth content infill; so a inline graph placeholder is on screen and swapped with real data.

 As this is a small company roster, I am doing a wide range of professional behaviour as is common in small companies.
 This is not a demotion from my previous job title, unless you look at the title alone.
 After 3rd quarter 2018, HLL has expanded, and has more staff.
 My initial title was “full stack developer”, and my activities where quite quite broad.
 The brochure website is outsourced, and not done by me.
+By 2021, my activities list now refers to multiple products, in a narrow domain.
+I have performed the same types of work in each case.
 Further note, that if you read the whole of my site, on this resource I am using the term “User”, on other resources, I am not.
 This a different project, in a different situation.

 Retropectively, this startup has a fairly high rate of churn amongst senior non-share owning people.